 Autoimmune diseases are conditions that cause your immune system to mistakenly attack healthy cells and tissues.
 Normally, your immune system is responsible for attacking and ridding you of bacteria, viruses, and other things that can cause harm to your health.

 In healthy individuals, the immune system can differentiate between parts of your body and invaders.
 However, genetic predispositions, infections, environmental and toxic exposures, and other factors can all lead to triggering autoimmune diseases.
 If the underlying trigger can be identified and removed then the immune system can be returned to its normal state, and the autoimmune process can be stopped.

 There are over 80 known autoimmune diseases in existence.
-Tri-Life Health, PC, can teach you about your condition and how it might affect your life.
+Tri-Life Health can teach you about your condition and how it might affect your life.
 A few common autoimmune diseases are:

 If you have multiple sclerosis, your immune system attacks and damages the coating around your nerves called the myelin sheath.
 It causes your nerves to communicate more slowly with your brain, resulting in symptoms like shakiness, weakness, and balance issues.

 Rheumatoid arthritis causes your immune system to attack and damage your joints, making them inflamed.
 Symptoms include stiffness, soreness, and redness around your joints.